Gleyber Torres Preview, Player Props: Yankees vs. Tigers

-Gleyber Torres and his .432 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the New York Yankees against the Detroit Tigers and Alex Faedo on September 5 at 7:05 PM ET.
+The New York Yankees, including Gleyber Torres and his .846 slugging percentage over his past 10 games, battle starting pitcher Matt Manning and the Detroit Tigers at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his most recent game, he notched a home run while going 2-for-4 against the Astros.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Gleyber Torres Game Info & Props vs. the Tigers